 It is very clear that all three rating agencies are placing Pension and OPEB liabilities under greater scrutiny and yet these liabilities do not yet rise to the level of tax-supported debt.
-Fitch notes that "OPEB is a legally softer obligation than debt or pensions...".
-Moody's performs a comparative analysis in its ratings process and S&P adds positive and negative score factors within its ratings as a result of their analysis of pension and OPEB liabilities.
-The primary pension and OPEB plans covering North Carolina's teachers and state employees have total unfunded liabilities of \$38.5 billion reported in North Carolina's 2018 the Comprehensive Annual Financial Report ("CAFR").
-On a funding basis the combined total of the State's actuarially determined Pension and OPEB contributions are approximately 20% of the General Fund budget.
-It does not appear to be consistent with our leadership in this area to not begin to address these liabilities now.
+Historically Fitch has considered that "OPEB is a legally softer obligation than debt or pensions...".
+Moody's performs a comparative analysis in its ratings process and S&P adds positive and negative score factors within its ratings as a result of their analysis of Pension and OPEB liabilities.
+The primary pension and OPEB plans covering North Carolina's teachers and state employees have total unfunded liabilities of \$42.0 billion as reported in North Carolina's 2019 Comprehensive Annual Financial Report ("CAFR").
+On a funding basis the combined total of the State's actuarially determined Pension and OPEB contributions are in excess of 20% of the General Fund budget.
+It does not appear to be consistent with our leadership in this area to not begin to address these liabilities.